On the Mysteries of MAX NAE-SAT: Introduction

 In a breakthrough result, Raghavendra \cite{R08,R09} (see also Brown-Cohen and Raghavendra \cite{BCR15}), showed that under UGC, the best approximation ratio achievable for a maximum constraint satisfaction problem is essentially \emph{equal} to the \emph{integrality ratio} of a natural SDP relaxation of the problem.
-Furthermore, Raghavendra \cite{R08,R09} shows that the optimal approximation ratio can be obtained using a rounding procedure selected from a specific family of rounding functions.
+Furthermore, Raghavendra \cite{R08,R09} showed that an approximation ratio arbitrarily close to the optimal approximation ratio can be obtained using a rounding procedure selected from a specific family of rounding functions.
 (For more on finding almost optimal rounding procedures, see Raghavendra and Steurer \cite{RS09}.)

-Raghavendra's result \cite{R08,R09} does \emph{not} solve the MAX SAT and MAX NAE-SAT problems, as it does not tell us what are the optimal approximation ratios achievable for these problems.
+Raghavendra's result \cite{R08,R09} does \emph{not} solve the MAX SAT and MAX NAE-SAT questions, as it does not tell us what are the optimal approximation ratios achievable for these problems.
 It only tells us which SDP relaxations are sufficient to obtain the optimal results and that the optimal ratios are equal to the integrality ratios of these relaxations.
 This is certainly important and useful information, but it does \emph{not} tell us what the integrality ratios are.